boluwatife010/Post-management/README.md

 **Challenge**: Difficulty in connecting to the cloud MongoDB instance.
 **Solution**: Whitelisted IP addresses and used the correct connection string format provided by MongoDB Atlas.

-### 5. Handling CORS

-**Challenge**: CORS issues when making requests from the frontend.
-**Solution**: Configured CORS middleware to allow requests from specific origins.

 ## API Documentation

-For detailed API documentation, please refer to the [API Documentation](https://docs.google.com/document/d/your-document-id) on Google Docs.
+For detailed API documentation, please refer to the [API Documentation](https://docs.google.com/document/d/your-document-id) on Postman.

 ## License